python/editorial-board/content/updates/2025-06-10-editorial-board-update.md

         * “Best practices in docs translation” discussion: \
 [https://discuss.python.org/t/best-practices-in-docs-translation/94427](https://discuss.python.org/t/best-practices-in-docs-translation/94427)
         * We need to learn more about translations and how each groups work.
         * Lysandros plans to host a Greek translations at PyCon Greece.
-Said it would be great to have best practises
+Said it would be great to have best practices